Strongly self-interacting processes on the circle: Introduction

 Self-Interacting processes belong to the family of \textit{path-dependent} processes.
 The particularity of such processes is their lack of Markov property since the past modifies the environment that drives the particle.
 New phenomena may arise in their long time behavior, which would be impossible without the path-dependency.

 A first example of strong self-interaction is the linear one, that correspond to $W(x,y) = \frac12(x-y)^2$.
-M.Cranston and Y.Le Jan proved in 1995 (see \cite{cranston}) the almost sure convergence of the solution of the SDE
+M.Cranston and Y.Le Jan proved in 1995 (see \cite{cranston}) that the solution of the SDE

-Later, S.Herrmann and B.Roynette extended this result to a broader class $W(x,y) = V(x-y)$ with $V$ convex (see \cite{HerrRoy}).
-In the case of the circle, the first author obtained the same result for $W(x,y)=-\cos(x-y)$ (see \cite{G}).
+almost surely converges to a Gaussian random variable as $t$ goes to infinity.
+Later, S.Herrmann and B.Roynette extended this result to a broader class of potentials of the form $W(x,y) = V(x-y)$ with $V$ convex (see \cite{HerrRoy}).
+In the case of the circle, the first author obtained the same result (almost sure convergene toward a random variable) for the interaction potential $W(x,y)=-\cos(x-y)$ (see \cite{G}).
 In all these cases the particle is attracted by its past.

 In \cite{CEGMB}, M.Bena\"im and the first author considered the repulsive case, in which the particle is repelled by its past trajectory.
 More precisely they studied a self-repelling diffusion on a compact manifold where $W$ can be decomposed as